Vacation by the sea

 Sea fishing, diving along the coast, wandering by foot or bike up the rugged mountain paths of the Esterel, discovering the joys of pétanque… The coast offers a plethora of activities to please all tastes, along with experts and specialists who will be delighted to help you explore them.
 Quite unlike the faceless offerings of mass tourism, these men and women promise to give you a personalised introduction to a coastal region full of history and adventures.

-Christian Mentozzi, the president of the Union Bouliste d’Agay, teaches pétanque in an unmistakably Provencal accent.
-They called him Le Blond in his heyday, he’s lost none of his dexterity since then, and there’s nothing he loves more than generously sharing his passion with others.
-At his sessions in the gardens of Les Roches Rouges, he instructs guests in the rudiments of the game or helps them to hone their skills, and then holds tournaments pitting them against local players.
-Ask him what quality is most important to a good bouliste, and he’ll tell you: “calm”.
+Robert, the vice president of the Union Bouliste d’Agay founded in 1967, and Alain, departemental referee of FFPJP (Petanque and provencal game federation), hold sessions in the gardens of Les Roches Rouges, they instruct guests in the rudiments of the game or help them to hone their skills, and then hold tournaments pitting them against local players.
+Ask them what quality is most important to a good bouliste, and they’ll tell you: “calm and respect for the opponent”.
 Once you’ve acquired that, the sky’s the limit.

 Alain Grau: the undersea experience